ArduPilot/SoloScripts/Initial_Install_Solex.md

 7. **Do not reassemble yet:** It is best to do the initial firmware install with the Solo still opened up.
 If anything goes wrong, it avoids having to disassemble it again.

-8. **Power up the Solo and connect to controller:** Put the battery onto the solo.
+8. **Power up the Solo and reconnect to controller:** Put the battery onto the solo.
 It will just sit atop the carrier board.
 Obviously you should avoid manhandling the Solo while like this since the battery can just fall off.
 So get everything situated first.
 Turn on the battery.
 The solo will power up as usual.
 After a short while, the Solo will reconnect with the controller as usual.
 It will probably give you all kinds of warnings about calibration.
 This is normal and expected.

 9. **Load the firmware and parameters using Solex**
  * In the Solex menu all the way at the bottom, select `Firmware Updates`.